Lynz951/tic-tac-toe/pseudocode.md

     9. ['', '', 'x', '', 'x', '', 'x', '', ''] - top right to bottom left diagonal
   -use indexOf boardState (ex: [0, 1, 2] equals a win

- 3. boardState: This is what spaces are taken and available by both players.
-This can be an array.
+ 3. boardState: This is what spaces are taken and available by both players. -array
   -ex: ['', 'o', '', '', '', '', '', '', 'x']
   -both players have gone once. x starts so now it is o's turn -use indexes to ID each space